Ann Elliot

 Ann Elliot (16 November 1743 – 30 May 1769) was a British courtesan and actress.
 She appeared in comedies in London and Dublin.
 She had relationships with her mentor Arthur Murphy, with Augustus Hervey, 3rd Earl of Bristol and with Prince Henry, Duke of Cumberland.

 Life

 Elliot was born in Tonbridge in 1743 to Mary and Richard Elliot.
 Her father was the sexton of the local church.
 Elliot became a servant in London, then a high-class courtesan under the name of "Miss Hooper".
-She became the protegée and mistress of barrister and writer Arthur Murphy.
+She became the protégée and mistress of barrister and writer Arthur Murphy.

 Murphy wrote plays, including The Citizen, a farce, first produced at Drury Lane in 1761, with Elliot in the role of Maria.
 David Garrick was disparaging about her acting, but he did offer her a contract.
 However, Garrick did not say that he would pay her, so she went to Spranger Barry's Crow Street Theatre in Dublin for a season.